JDRF Children’s Congress Advocates for Renewed Funding for Type 1 Diabetes Research on Capitol Hill

 “Thanks in large part to the Special Diabetes Program, living with type 1 diabetes today is very different than back when I was a teenager,” said Emmy- and Tony-nominated actor Victor Garber in his testimony.

 Griffin P. Rodgers, MD, MACP, director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH also testified on the scientific value of this federal research program.
-Research funded by the SDP has led to the development of diabetes management technology like continuous glucose monitors (CGMs) and artificial pancreas systems, as well as significant progress to reduce complications from diabetes-related eye disease and new immunotherapies that can delay the onset of T1D.
+Research funded by the SDP has led to the development of diabetes management technology like continuous glucose monitors (CGMs) and artificial pancreas systems, as well as significant progress to reduce complications from diabetes-related eye disease and new immune therapies that can delay the onset of T1D.

 “We need the SDP for research to help our everyday lives with T1D – to help scientists and engineers invent things like CGMs that have changed my life,” said Children’s Congress delegate Adriana Richard in her remarks.